hneth/riskyr/cran-comments.md

 This is a resubmission.
 In this revised version of riskyr 0.2.0:

-* An ERROR in Debian check (in function 'plot_area') has been fixed.
+* An ERROR in Debian check (in function 'plot_curve') has been fixed.

 * An ERROR in Debian check (in vignette 'D_functional_perspectives.Rmd') has been fixed.

 ## Test environments